mlte-team/mlte/docs/docs/using_mlte.md

 ```

 If the model performs as desired, teams can consider the evaluation complete.
 However, it is very common that teams will need to iterate through [IMT](#2-internal-model-testing-imt) and [SDMT](#4-system-dependent-model-testing-sdmt) several times before they are satisfied with the results and ready to communicate with stakeholders.

+## More Information

+If this guide makes you want to learn more about MLTE, check out our <a href="https://arxiv.org/abs/2303.01998" target="_blank">paper</a>!